Krystalblast/associate-software-engineer-prep/day1/funiton_more.md

-# More on Defining Functions
+# Notes: More on Defining Functions

 ## Defaul Argument Value
   - You can give parameters default values → function can be called with fewer arguments.